torvalds/linux/Documentation/admin-guide/ras.rst

 The memory controller also looks at the *syndrome* in order to check if there was an error, and if the ECC code was able to fix such error.
 If the error was corrected, a Corrected Error (CE) happened.
-If not, an Uncorrected Error (UE) happened.
+If yest, an Uncorrected Error (UE) happened.

 The information about the CE/UE errors is stored on some special registers